hyperspy/hyperspy/doc/user_guide/model.rst

 .. versionadded:: 0.9 The following components are currently available for two-dimensional models:

-* :py:class:`~._components.scalable_fixed_pattern.ScalableFixedPattern2D`
+* :py:class:`~._components.gaussian2d.Gaussian2D`

-* :py:class:`~._components.gaussian.Gaussian2D`
+However, this doesn't mean that you have to limit yourself to this meagre list of functions.

-However, this doesn't mean that you have to limit yourself to this meagre list of function.
+A new function can easily be written or a custom function may be specified as below.

 Specifying custom components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^